Blue Pucks vs. Black Pucks

 Today, though, there are 4 relatively common colors when it comes to ice hockey pucks.

 There are the old standard black pucks.
-Sure, there are marking and non-marking varieties, but they're all black.
+Sure, there are marking and non-marking varieties, but they're all black and their all 6 ounces.
 This is the hockey puck that most associate with the game.

 There are also white pucks.
 These are pucks that goaltenders use as a training aid.
 The whole "harder to see" thing comes in to play.
 I dunno, goalies are weird.

 And there are orange pucks too.
 These are training pucks for players that weigh just under twice as much as a regular black puck.
-The idea here is that working with a heavier puck makes your stick handling stronger.
+The idea here is that working with a heavier puck, 10 ounces, makes your stick handling stronger.

 Odd how as sticks got lighter and lighter, someone came up with an idea to make the puck heavier.
 Go figure?